Summary

 Red Kangaroo | Macropus rufus (with video)

-- The red kangaroo is a tripedal animal that relies on its large muscular tails to remain upright and walk around.
+• The red kangaroo is a quadrupedal animal that relies on its large, muscular tail to remain upright and walk.
 Their tails help them keep their balance when jumping up to 25 feet.

 Screaming Hairy Armadillo | Chaetophractus vellerosus

-- The brown armor that covers their body is called a carapace and is made of keratin, the same material as human hair and fingernails.
+• The brown armor covering their bodies is called a carapace and is made of keratin, the same material as human hair and fingernails.

 Ring-tailed Lemur | Lemur catta (with video)

-- Lemurs are capable of over 20 distinct vocal calls.
+• Lemurs can produce over 20 distinct vocal calls.
 Lemurs are social animals that live in groups of three or more.

 Reptiles and Amphibians (Both Locations)